jonatanpedersen/angular-nomnoml/readme.md

 angular-nomnoml
 =======
-Hello, this is angular-nomnoml, an angular module and directive for nomnoml, the brilliant tool for drawing UML diagrams by Daniel Kallin.
+Hello, this is angular-nomnoml, an angular module and directive for nomnoml, the awesome tool for drawing UML diagrams by Daniel Kallin.

 ## Install